apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <em>(Optional)</em>
 <p>RoleProbe defines the mechanism to probe the role of replicas periodically.
 The specified action will be
 executed by Lorry at the configured interval.
-If the execution is successful, the output will be used as the replica&rsquo;s assigned role, and the role must be one of the names defined in the componentdefinition roles.
+If the execution is successful, the output will be used as the replica&rsquo;s assigned role, and the role must be one of the names defined in the ComponentDefinition roles.
 The output will be compared with the last successful result.
 If there is a change, a role change event will be created to notify the controller and trigger updating the replica&rsquo;s role.
 Defining a RoleProbe is required if roles are configured for the component.
 Otherwise, the replicas&rsquo; pods will